Markvegit/Capstone-Project-Surrogate/README.md

 **Findings Report**

-A detailed explanation of our results can be found in the **`findings`** file within this repository.
+A detailed explanation of our results can be found in the **Findings Surrogate Modeling.pdf** file within this repository.
 The report covers:

 * **Data generation and preprocessing**
    How the Monte Carlo and surrogate model inputs were created.